Upstatement/eslint-config/README.md

 ## Usage

-Create an `.eslintrc` file in your project's root that extends Upstatement's configuration:
+Create an `.eslintrc` file at the root of your project that contains:

 ```json
 {